 End Lorry Danger

 We're calling on the Mayor of London to End Lorry Danger.
 All but one of the cycling fatalities in the first half of 2015 involved a lorry.
 We want the Mayor of London to get lethal lorries off London's roads and thanks to our Sign for Cycling campaign, the current Mayor, Sadiq Khan has committed to make Direct Vision lorries the only type used in London by 2020.

 During our Love London, Go Dutch mayoral election campaign in 2012, we secured a commitment from the Mayor of London to make our streets more liveable for everyone by making them as safe and inviting for cycling as they are in Holland.
 In March 2013, the Mayor, Boris Johnson published his ‘Vision for Cycling’ – what we believe to be one of the most ambitious plans to promote cycling ever produced by a major UK political leader.
 We campaigned hard to ensure that Boris Johnson delivered on his promises and were thrilled to join him on his last day in office in May 2016 to officially open the flagship North-South and East-West Cycle Superhighways - a direct result of LCC's campaigning work.
 We will continue to work with the new Mayor, Sadiq Khan to ensure the good work continues.
 Find out more.

 Find out more about some of our earlier campaigns:

-- Love London, Go Dutch: our 2012 mayoral election campaign
+- More on our Love London, Go Dutch: our 2012 mayoral election campaign

 - Bow roundabout: a safe junction on a safe Cycle Superhighway